This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 If you’re on looking to grill the perfect chicken and create some happy stomachs, you might be wondering just how long to grill chicken for the best results.

 You definitely don’t want to overcook it and be left with a charred, chewy hunk.
-On the other hand, undercooking it is worse and can lead to some serious food poisoning or a salmonella infection.
+On the other hand, undercooking it is definitely worse and can lead to some serious food poisoning or a salmonella infection.

 How long to grill your chicken depends on a few different factors – most notably, the size of your chicken, which cut you’re working with, and how hot your grill is running.